AnanthSankaralingam/chromie/README.md

 TODOs
 1. use response id for continued conversation. do not update supabase with it yet. (ananth)
-2. test and use o3, sonnet, etc.
+2. test and use o3, sonnet, etc. (o3 looks better than 4o from initial analysis - akshay)
-3. auto completions/suggestions for home page prompt input
+3. auto completions/suggestions for home page prompt input (akshay)

 Security TODOs
 1. move all API calls (fireworks, openai) to a nextjs route or lambda function. ideally lambda/ec2 for security, don't think .env file is impenetrable.